A timeline of 19th-century America

 “

-A Literary Man in Distress,” by “Literatus” (
+A Literary Man in Distress,” “Literatus” (

 New York Daily Tribune; January 14)